dmodel-ai/dmodel-ai.github.io/steering_characters/blog_post.md

 expect this sort of homogenization to get worse, rather than better, in the coming future.
 So, let’s change something!

-### Steering

 _Steering vectors_ let you customize model outputs in a more subtle way than prompting or fine-tuning.
-In particular, we’re going to look at the following ways in which steering can improve your prompts:

-- Fine-grained control over personalities
-- Improved creativity
-- Conformance with archetypes

-But what are these steering vectors?
-They are directions in the residual stream that --- at inference time -- you can read from, increase, or decrease, in order to monkey with the model's internal representations.
-There are a lot of methods to find them [[Zou et al, 2023](https://arxiv.org/abs/2310.01405)], both supervised and unsupervised, but for our case studies below, we use the [repeng library](https://github.com/vgel/repeng), which trains them in a supervised manner using PCA.
+We're going to monkey with the model's internal representations [[Zou et al, 2023](https://arxiv.org/abs/2310.01405)] at inference time, by adding, subtracting, or taking dot products between these internal representations and our steering vectors.

 ## Fine-grained control over traits